mukesh5/to_do_api/README.md

 ### 1. Setup ENV for SECRET KEYS, DATABASE CREDENTIALS
 ### 2. Setup Docker container for the service
 ### 3. Add Unit Tests for all the APIs
+### 4. User Sessions should expire after a given amount of time